PDF417/pdf417-ios/README.md

 [coordinatorSettings setValue:@"en" forKey:kPPLanguage];
 ```

-## How to license pdf417.mobi framework for your commercial project
+## <a name="0700"></a> Licensing pdf417.mobi framework for commercial projects

 We want pdf417.mobi framework to be your first choice for scanning barcodes in your iOS or Android apps.
 That's why we enable you to use pdf417.mobi completely free of charge in your development phase or in non commercial projects, for as many developers as you need.
-To obtain commercial license, follow the simple steps defined on our website [www.pdf417.mobi](www.pdf417.mobi).
+To obtain commercial license, follow the simple steps defined on our website [www.pdf417.mobi](http://www.pdf417.mobi).

-## Credits
+## <a name="0800"></a> Credits

 pdf417 SDK was created for PhotoPay project by [PhotoPay Ltd.](http://photopay.net).
 It powers several mobile banking apps like: